Ernst August Wagner

-Ernst August Wagner (22 September 1874 - 27 April 1938) was a German teacher with depression who became a mass murderer when on 4 September 1913 he killed his wife and four children by stabbing in Degerloch.
-He subsequently travelled to Mühlhausen an der Enz where he set several fires and shot 20 people, of whom at least nine died, before he was beaten unconscious by furious villagers and left for dead.
+Ernst August Wagner (22 September 1874 - 27 April 1938) was a German teacher and mass murderer.
+On 4 September 1913, Wagner fatally stabbed his wife and four children in Degerloch.
+He subsequently travelled to Mühlhausen an der Enz where he fatally shot nine people and wounded eleven others, before he was beaten unconscious by intervening villagers and left for dead.